SvenRosvall/AutoLdrSpotDetector/README.md

 - LDR sometimes does not turn off LED when opened.
 - Threshold value can be tricky.
 Say that the room gets a bit darker so that only 3 LDRs trigger.
-Then because the other LDRs are not triggered, there is no consensus and the triggered 3 LDRs are changed to covered.
+Then because the other LDRs are not triggered, there is no consensus, and the triggered 3 LDRs are changed to covered.
   - Need a different algorithm where the consensus is not only based on the state, but if there is some change at all.